Sunray0466/Project-MLOps/reports/README.md

 > **What is the total code coverage (in percentage) of your code?
 If your code had a code coverage of 100% (or close**
 > **to), would you still trust it to be error free?
 Explain you reasoning.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *The total code coverage of code is X%, which includes all our source code.
-We are far from 100% coverage of our **
-> *code and even if we were then...*
->
 > Answer:

 The total code coverage for the tests is approximately 56%, based on the following: test_model.py covers 100%, test_data.py covers 40%, and test_api.py covers 30%.
 This indicates that while some parts of the code are thoroughly tested, significant portions remain untested.